 It can be an effective strategy, especially if you have a lot of capital gains in your portfolio from earlier in the year.

 When you do it, make sure you're being mindful of the capital gains tax brackets.

 This sounds odd, but wait until the new year to rebalance your portfolio.
 You see, many mutual funds and ETFs pay out their dividends and capital gains in December.
 If you sell your losers at the end of the year, simply wait until January before deploying that money.

 If you buy into a mutual fund or ETF right before the distribution, you are effectively buying yourself a tax burden.
 Since the distributions are a part of the Net Asset Value (NAV) anyway, you're not missing much by waiting just a couple weeks.

 Here's our guide to rebalancing your portfolio across multiple accounts.

-There are some things you just can't change in 2016, but right now is typically open enrollment for many people.
-And that means there are changes that you can make for 2017.
+There are some things you just can't change this year (maybe you've already sold some stocks or had other gains), but right now is typically open enrollment for many people.
+And that means there are changes that you can make for next year.

-If lowering your taxable income is a goal for you, consider making these changes in 2017 during open enrollment:
+If lowering your taxable income is a goal for you, consider making these changes during open enrollment:

 - Maximize Your 401k Contribution